Neil Hillman: Personal life

-Hillman operates from studios in Birmingham, UK and Brisbane, Australia.
-He is married to Heather, who is the joint managing director of The Audio Suite and occasional voice actress.
+Hillman operates from The Audio Suite studio in Brisbane, Australia.
+He is married to Heather, who was the joint managing director of the UK Audio Suite.
+She is an occasional voice actress.

 He is a keen guitar player and composed, recorded and played the music for StorySmyth Tales - a series of six animated films for young children: Scruff Sheep, Pond Goose, Little by Little, Little Apple Goat, Just Like Tonight and Hurry Up And Slow Down.

-He is an experienced sailor, motorcyclist and racketball player and has practised Wadō-ryū karate since his early teens.
+He is an experienced sailor and enthusiastic motorcyclist and has practised Wadō-ryū karate since his early teens.
 He is a Senpei at Team Blackbelt.
+In his spare time he works as a volunteer Coast Guard for Marine Rescue Queensland as one of the sea-going rescue boat crew, and also as a Coast Guard base station radio operator.